FluxNotes/flux/README.md

 ## Getting Started

+* Ensure that Node.js and Yarn are both installed.
 * Git clone the repository
 * Check out the master branch (or the branch you want to work in)
 * In a terminal navigate into the flux folder (stay at the project root)